ItsWendell/marvin-js/README.md

 To list those commands you can simply DM the bot and say `help`.

+### Intra42 commands

+Here are the currently implemented intra42 commands:

+* `intra coalitions` - Shows the primary campus of the bot coalition points.
+* `intra hours <username>` - Show the hours logged in this week of the provided username.

+The coalitions command is also scheduled to run everyday at 10 in the morning in the primary general slack channel of the workspace.

 ## Factoids

 Factoids are running as (`!wifi`) explanation mark commands.
 Factoids are simple user-generated commands that can be created using the `factoid` command or in the dashboard.
 You can use factoids to store frequently asked questions, for example a `!wifi` command that explains how to connect to Wi-Fi.